 The origins of Grooby go back to 1996, when founder Steven Grooby, as he is publicly known, created a number of free sites using newsgroup content for various niches that he had an interest in.
 The trans site was the most popular by an extreme margin — and it took about a week for the free host to boot him off the service.
 Grooby then moved to a small paysite model and was contacted by a producer in Texas to shoot original content at $150 per roll of 36-exposure film.
 That content was hugely successful and Grooby Girls — previously known as ShemaleYum — was born.

 Shortly thereafter, Grooby traveled to Thailand and was among the first to shoot content there for the internet, subsequently launching Ladyboy-Ladyboy.
-Black-Tgirls.com and Brazilian-Transsexuals.com soon followed as the website business grew into an affiliate program, then DVD production and finally a model that encompasses almost all areas of trans erotica, including community activism and advocacy.
+Black-Tgirls.com and Brazilian-Transsexuals.com soon followed as the website business grew into an affiliate program, then DVD production and finally a business model that encompasses almost all areas of trans erotica, including community activism and advocacy.

 “We feel we’re a small company that punches above its weight, and we enjoy what we do,” Grooby told XBIZ during TEAs weekend, which his company founded and continues to produce.